 The proposed programme is based on the latest capital programme 2024/25 to 2033/34 as reported to Cabinet in the Capital Programme Monitoring Report in December 2023, including recommendations set out in the budget report.
 Proposed changes to the programme are set out in Section 5.3.
 Section 5.4 sets out the detailed draft Capital Programme for 2024/25 to 2033/34 by year and programme area.
+Some of the changes set out below reflect the addition of

+Amended Section 5.1

-Some of the changes set out below reflect the addition of 2033/34 to the programme and extend the existing programme into that year.
+2033/34 to the programme and extend the existing programme into that year.
 Section 5.4.1 sets out the current allocation of Housing & Growth Deal grant funding.

-The table below sets out the proposed programme by strategy and the split between the Firm Programme (£632.1m) and Pipeline Programme (£624.6m).
+The table below sets out the proposed programme by strategy and the split between the Firm Programme (£646.8m) and Pipeline Programme (£633.6m).

-Strategy / Programme Current Year 2023/24 £m Proposed Firm Programme (2 years) £m Proposed Pipeline Programme £m Total Programme £m
+Strategy / Programme Current Year 2023/24 Proposed Firm Programme (2 years) Proposed Pipeline Programme Total Programme

+£m £m £m £m

 Pupil Places Plan 39.2 88.8 120.6 248.6

 Major Infrastructure 80.0 347.4 273.9 701.3

-Highways Asset Management Plan 56.0 88.4 119.2 263.6
+Highways Asset Management Plan 56.0 93.6 119.2 268.8

 Property Strategy 17.9 61.7 12.4 92.0

 IT, Digital & Innovation Strategy 5.8 9.0 1.9 16.7

 Passported Funding 8.4 9.0 4.4 21.8

 Vehicles and Equipment 2.2 9.3 16.1 27.6

-Total Estimated Capital Programme Expenditure 209.5 613.6 548.5 1,371.6
+Total Estimated Capital Programme Expenditure 209.5 618.8 548.5 1,376.8

-Earmarked Reserves 0.0 18.5 76.1 94.6
+Earmarked Reserves 0.0 28.0 85.0 113.0

-Total Estimated Capital Programme 209.5 632.1 624.6 1,466.2
+Total Estimated Capital Programme 209.5 646.8 633.6 1,489.8

 The proposed 'firm programme' for 2024/25 has been established using the agreed prioritisation framework.
-A full list of schemes proposed to be added to the firm programme can be found in Section 5.3.
+A full list of schemes proposed to be added to the firm programme can be found in Cabinet Section 5.3 and Labour & Co-operative Group Section 5.3.

-Category 1 schemes that enable compliance with our minimum statutory duties relating to health and safety, include an investment of £0.7m (in addition to the £0.7m previously agreed in February 2023) to carry out essential repairs at Redbridge Household Waste and Recycling Centre.
+Category 1 schemes that enable compliance with the council's minimum statutory duties relating to health and safety, include an investment of £0.7m (in addition to the £0.7m previously agreed in February 2023) to carry out essential repairs at Redbridge Household Waste and Recycling Centre.
 Condition surveys carried out across our corporate estate have identified some remedial works that must be carried out over the next few years at an estimated cost of £2m.
 Investing in our Fire Stations to ensure that we are complying with current health and safety legislation, will commence with a proposed investment of £1.3m, which is in addition to the £6.3m to deliver essential works resulting from the development of Rewley Road Fire Station.
 A further £0.5m is proposed to enable fire fighters to safely decontaminate breathing apparatus.

-In line with the Council's ambition to reach Net Zero by 2030, an investment of £2.6m has been proposed to begin a programme of works to decarbonise our corporate estate.
-The investment is to match a grant funding bid submitted in late 2023, with a decision due early 2024.
-Rationalising our buildings and reducing our corporate estate remains a key priority for the Council, including Oxford City Centre Accommodation.
+In line with the Council's ambition to reach Net Zero by 2030, an investment of £2.6m has been proposed to begin a programme of works to decarbonise the council's corporate estate.
+The investment is to match a grant funding bid submitted in late 2023, with a decision due in early 2024.
+Rationalising buildings and reducing the council's corporate estate including Oxford City Centre accommodation remains a key priority.
 Additional funding of £2.3m is proposed to be included within the existing Office Rationalisation & Co-location Programme, to address accessibility and energy management issues in the buildings identified as our future workplaces.